Based on the author’s experience building million dollar revenue centers for gig economy unicorns.

 Before you make it complicated, focus on these cardinal rules: 1) Salespeople drive sales.
 2) If you don’t reward sales, you’re rewarding something else.

 Coach your top performers — don’t ignore them.

 Imagine this scenario.

-Bottom performer: 5 sales / week x 20% Coaching Boost = 6 sales / week (1 additional customers) Top performer: 10 sales/week x 20% Coaching Boost = 10 sales / week (2 additional sale) Result: 2x ROI from coaching top performer to bottom performer It’s tempting to focus on your low performers — they cause the problems — but everyone needs a coach.
-Rewarding low performers with your attention at the expense of your top contributors leads to your best team members to feel ignored, and, eventually, resentful.
+Bottom performer: 5 sales / week x 20% Coaching Boost = 6 sales / week (1 additional customer) Top performer: 10 sales/week x 20% Coaching Boost = 10 sales / week (2 additional customers) Result: 2x ROI from coaching top performer to bottom performer It’s tempting to focus on your low performers — they cause the problems — but everyone needs a coach.
+Rewarding low performers with your attention at the expense of your top contributors leads to your best team members feeling ignored and, eventually, resentful.
 Your top performers — intelligent and motivated — often have the largest improvements from coaching.
-Top sales managers invest in their top performers, and in return, ask them to lead by example and coach their peers.
+Top sales managers invest in their top performers, and in return ask them to lead by example and coach their peers.

 Pro tip: the most effective managers and coaches invest the time to understand what motivates each salesperson.
 What are their personal goals?
 What are their career goals?

-2) Sales ops is a means.
+2) Sales operations is a means.
 Not the goal.

 “A penny saved is a penny.” - Dan Gilbert, Quicken Loans Founder

 A high performing sales team supported by the right systems and technology delivers value beyond new customers — generating insights to inform your marketing and product strategies.
-But, too often the systems and procedures your sales team uses are created by people who don’t use them, and end up creating superfluous — building resentment and hindering performance.
+However, too often the systems and procedures that your sales team use are created by people who don’t use them, and they end up creating superfluous processes, building resentment, and hindering performance.